rwxrob/notes/Cycling fitness goals.md

 I definitely have the mental attitude and genetics for sprinting and a very high threshold for pain.
 It's what made me a decent triathlete (although, let's be honest, at 174 cm I'm far too short for competitive triathletes).

-Sprinting also pairs well with mountain bike roller-coaster trail riding, which I absolutely love.
+Sprinting also pairs well with mountain bike roller-coaster riding, which I absolutely love.

 ## Weight: 67

-To have any chance I have to get my weight down to 67 kilos (from 85 currently).
+To have any chance of hitting those W/kg I have to get my weight down to 67 kilos (from 85 currently).
 I managed to get to 77 last year and then completely blew it.
 At 0.25 kilos per week loss that will take 1.5 years.
 I think anything more than that is far too aggressive to still enjoy life.
+I'm not in a huge hurry—although I would like to *not* be in the "overweight" BMI category by May.

 ## FTP: 270

+Honestly, I would *love* to hit 300 but 270 is a very high goal.
+I didn't really have a sense of what a good FTP was last year but the more I have been following other competitors and watching my own FTP I realize this is an attainable but aggressive goal.
+I hit 241